tum-gis/3dcitydb-importer-exporter-docker/README.md

 # 3DCityDB Importer/Exporter Docker

 **Warning: This is a pre-release.
-The image has not jet been tested and this documentation is incomplete and possibly worng!**
+The image has not jet been tested and this documentation is incomplete and possibly wrong!**

 A test image is available here: [tumgis/3dcitydb-importer-exporter](tumgis/3dcitydb-importer-exporter) on DockerCloud.